biobankinguk/biobankinguk/.github/actions/version-manifest/README.md

-# Update Version Manifest
+# Version Manifest action

-This is a fairly generic action which reads a version manifest and updates it bsed on the release instructions within it.
+This is a fairly generic action which reads a version manifest and updates it based on the release instructions within it.

 The purpose is to make and record a semver change for use elsewhere in a workflow.